 At the very beginning of rue des Fossés Saint-Bernard, close to the river Seine, you have on the left side the Institut du Monde Arabe, another of Mitterrand's "great projects".

 Further up the street you walk along an large university complex, Jussieu.
 It was constructed on the ground of Paris' former wine market and in its present shape finalised in 1970, immediately after the student revolt.
-Note the open ground beneath all buildings.
-There are no bottom floors, thus no walls or corners for activists to hide behind,

 Rue Jussieu